Raycaster/ Eval

 World423_JS_02

 APEX-Agents task World423_JS_02 in AI Agents for Privacy and GDPR Compliance.
-Compare dual-harness agent runs across models — rubric criteria, scores, and public traces.
+Compare dual-harness agent runs across models, scores, and public traces.

 AI Agents for Privacy and GDPR ComplianceLaw World 423Dual harnessGrader: rubric